Essential Tips for Accessible Family Travel

 Transportation Options:

 Research the transportation options available at your destination.
-Look into whether public transportation, taxis, or private car services are equipped to accommodate individuals with disabilities and inquire about any special assistance that may be available.
+Check if public transportation, taxis, or private car services can accommodate individuals with disabilities.
+Ask about any special assistance that is available.

 hot tub bubbling in front of cityscape